AndrewGavegan/trana/README.md

 ---
 ## Technologies
 Tr&auml;na is built with a MERNG tech stack meaning it utilises a MongoDB/Mongoose ODM for the database, Express.JS for the server handling, React.JS for the front end, and Node.JS as a web framework.
+Finally, a MERNG stack utilises GraphQL as the query language and server side runtime.

 ---
 ## Credits